anoma/juvix-docs/docs/reference/language/modules.md

 - `<name>` represents the module's name.

-- `<body>` is a sequence of Juvix statements (traits, data types, functions, etc.).
+- `<body>` is a sequence of Juvix statements (declarations of data types, functions, traits, etc.).

 - The `end` keyword is used to close the module definition.

-!!!info Inline end "Note"

 The `end` keyword is optional if the module definition is the last statement in the file.

 For instance, to define a module named `Data.List`, we write: